lydell/blog/posts/naming-css-colors/post.md

 It is commonly said that one of the hardest things about programming is naming things.
 Which begs the question: How should you name your colors?

 As a programmer, you might naturally raise your eyebrows when seeing that variable named `$blue`.
-Isn’t that like making doing `const TEN = 10` instead of `const VELOCITY = 10`?
+Isn’t that like doing `const TEN = 10` instead of `const VELOCITY = 10`?

 You might be tempted to come up with some clever naming such as `$primary-color` and `$secondary-color`.
 After those two, though, I’ve basically run out of names (or at least they become harder and harder to come up with).

-Besides some feeling of “purity,” what would the benefit would names like `$primary-color` provide?
+Besides some feeling of “purity,” what benefit would names like `$primary-color` provide?

 Let’s say the designer changes their mind and decides green would be nicer than blue.
 You _could_ of course just change the `$blue` variable to the new green color instead: